andycatz/LoRa_Temp_Humidity/README.md

 The data is received by the LoRa receiver on the Raspberry pi.
 All calibration is done at the receiver end.
 This does NOT use LoRaWAN.
+Schematic and PCB are designed using Design Spark.
+Enclosure was designed using Fusion 360.
+Software was written in C using MPLab X with XC8 compiler.